 The University Library, located on the second floor of the Library/Technology Building, provides resources for students, faculty, staff and the Wiregrass community.
-Resources include 100,000 books and 599 serials.
+Resources include 100,000 books and 247 serials.
 A multitude of online databases are available both on campus and remotely.
 Other resources that are needed can be obtained through the library's interlibrary loan services.
+The library offers 27 public access computers.
 Copiers, printers and microfilm/microfiche reader printers are available to all.
 The library is open 64 hours a week.